 US angers Afghans with 'offensive' leaflet drop

-KABUL: US forces apologised Wednesday (Sep 6) for dropping leaflets in northern Afghanistan depicting a dog with a Koranic verse written across its body - an image highly offensive to Muslims.
+KABUL: US forces apologised Wednesday (Sep 6) for dropping leaflets in northern Afghanistan depicting a dog with a Quranic verse written across its body - an image highly offensive to Muslims.

 A photo of the alleged leaflet circulating on social media shows a lion chasing a white dog - the same colour as the Taliban's flag - with the holy verse "there is no God but Allah, and Mohammad is the messenger of Allah" superimposed on its body.